Supercapacitor Usage Guide

 TIP

-When the supercapacitor is triggered, the device will execute the commands in /usr/sbin/lvd-callback.sh
+When the supercapacitor is triggered, the device will execute the commands in lvd-callback.sh sequentially.

-- Disconnect the external power supply and the device automatically executes the
+- Disconnect the power adapter, and the device will automatically execute the